Cindy and Barrett with RV in Montrose

 RV spot fees: When hitting the road, we established we would be okay with our RV spot spending being similar to what we used to pay monthly on our mortgage.
 I am happy to report that, on average, we spend about 65% of our monthly brick-and-mortar mortgage costs.

-Propane: From hitting the road until August 2020, we spent about $18/month.
-From September 2020 and on, our monthly average has jumped up to $36/month.
+Propane: From November 2018 until August 2020, we spent approximately $18/month.
+From September 2020 onwards, our monthly average has jumped to $36/month.

 RV Repair Finances: Since hitting the road, we have paid an average of $91.13/month in RV maintenance.
 This includes all projects we’ve done inside the RV, such as ripping out all our carpet and replacing it with flooring.